Robert Mugabe resigns after 37 years as Zimbabwe's leader

 Mugabe's hardline policies also pushed the country into poverty.
 Its flourishing economy began to disintegrate after a program of land seizures from white farmers, and agricultural output plummeted and inflation soared.

-Over the decades, Mugabe and his wife face fierce criticism for leading lavish lifestyles as the country was plunged into economic ruin.
+Over the decades, Mugabe and his wife faced fierce criticism for leading lavish lifestyles as the country was plunged into economic ruin.